Tactics/cf_developer_docs/source/includes/20_graphql.html.md

 We generate documentation from our GraphQL schema.
 All calls are validated and executed against the schema.

-Use these docs to find out what data you can call.
+Use these docs to find out what operations (mutations in GraphQL lingo) you can execute and which data you can query.

 [https://master.acc.clearfacts.be/doc/publicSchema/index.html](https://master.acc.clearfacts.be/doc/publicSchema/index.html)